edgio-docs/edgio-docs/guides/layer0_migration.md

 #### REST API

-If you are using the REST API, the current URL will continue to work, but it is recommended to update to the new endpoint.
-For example, https://moovweb.app/api/v1/ should be changed to https://app.layer0.co/api/v1/.
+If you are using the REST API, it is recommended to update to the new endpoint, https://app.layer0.co/api/v1/.